-Many patients will present with pain and/or numbness in the arm.
-In many cases, the discomfort will be associated with neck pain and move from the cervical spine into the arms.
+Many patients will experience pain and/or numbness in the arm.
+In many cases, the discomfort will be associated with neck pain and it might move from the cervical spine into the arms.
 However, individuals may have pain isolated to the arm only.
+In either case, arm pain causes serious discomfort and inconvenience to everyday life.
+At progressive Pain & Rehabilitation we will work with you to discover the cause of your discomfort and treat the cause, not just the symptom.

 Pain Radiating Into the Arms

-In the majority of cases, the symptoms are secondary to an irritated or pinched nerve traveling from the spine into the arm.
-The nerves in the arms come from the low back or lumbar region.
+In the majority of cases, an irritated or pinched nerve traveling from the spine into the arm causes the discomfort or pain.